geofrancis/Hoverboard_Ardupilot_RC_Telemetry/README.md

 when armed and in hold mode it will only start the centre ESC to hold position, once it changes to any other mode it will start the other 2 escs to drive. automatic esc shut down on loss of mavlink heartbeat.

-still to do
-tilt detection, read imu data and stop motors if tilt or roll exceeds a set limit.
-configure with parameters via mission planner.

 ![hoverboard wiring](https://github.com/user-attachments/assets/d2a09282-b905-478c-9fef-c4fea551a423)

 ![Screenshot 2024-06-20 064302](https://github.com/geofrancis/Hoverboard_MAVLINK_RC_Telemetry/assets/5570278/07d68d38-3a74-4209-8ff4-57d675d888be)